-The Other Saint Augustine, The One Who Made Britain Catholic « Catholic Insight
+Canterbury's Augustine, Who Made Britain Catholic « Catholic Insight

 There are two Saints Augustine – the bishop of Hippo, and author of the Confessions and numerous other theological masterpieces, and, today’s saint, Augustine first bishop of Canterbury, (+604), often pronounced in England, ‘Austin’.
 Both were Roman citizens, for there was but one civilization and one ‘world’ in those days, united by the Faith.
 So too, there was one Church to which they belonged, which was the source of that culture: Hence, Roman and Catholic.

 As Hilaire Belloc points out, the notion of ‘nations’ came much later in history.
-There was the Church, and then there were the pagan, the un-civilized, the barbarians – the yet-to-be-redeemed.
+There was the Christendom, and then there were the pagan, the un-civilized, the barbarians – the yet-to-be-redeemed.
 We were then a long way yet from Rousseau’s imaginary dreams of noble savages as the ideal of Man.

-Also, there were no ‘denominations’ of Christians, and, as Newman discovered in his own historical research, England’s Anglicanism did not come to be until after Henry VIII, its progenitor; as the Oratorian put it, to delve into history is to cease to be a Protestant.
-England was Catholic, and much of that is owe to Augustine of Canterbury.
+Also, there were no ‘denominations’ of Christians; just Catholics and the one, true Church, governed by the Bishop of Rome.
+As Newman discovered in his own historical research, England’s Anglicanism, the imaginary via media, did not come to be until after Henry VIII, its progenitor; as the Oratorian put it, to delve into history is to cease to be a Protestant.
+England was Catholic, and much of that is owed to Augustine of Canterbury.

-Although we now know him after the name of his diocese, Augustine was an Italian, he belonged to the Benedictine monastery of Saint Andrew’s on the Coelian Hill in Rome, which had recently been founded by Pope Gregory, later to be called ‘Great’.
+Although we now know him after the name of his diocese, Augustine was an Italian, belonging to the Benedictine monastery of Saint Andrew’s on the Coelian Hill in Rome, which had recently been founded by Pope Gregory, later to be called ‘Great’.
 It was Gregory who in 595 chose his fellow monk Augustine, then prior, to lead the mission to the pagan ‘Angles’ in the south of Britain, with forty other monks.

-Contemporary accounts say that Gregory’s missionary zeal was prompted after witnessing some ‘Angles’ being sold as slaves in a market place (who would give their name to ‘England’.)
-Gregory was moved to do something to turn these fair-haired ‘Angles’ into Angels, and not just them, but all the other tribes on the misty island: the Saxons, Celts, Picts, all of those ‘outside the frontier’ of Catholic civilization.
+Contemporary accounts say that Gregory’s missionary zeal was prompted after witnessing some of them being sold as slaves in a market place.
+Gregory was moved to do something to turn these fair-haired ‘Angles’, who would give their name to England, into ‘Angels’, and not just them, but all the other tribes on the misty island: the Saxons, Celts, Picts, all of those ‘outside the frontier’ of Catholic civilization.

 England had been evangelized before, but the land remained largely pagan.
-The Romans had implanted throughout the empire of the material benefits of their culture, the whole codification of laws, military discipline and training, building techniques, plumbing and clean water, and sewage, literature, two refined and advanced languages (Latin and Greek) allowing for the advancement of thought and philosophy, as well as, while we’re at it, heated flooring and fine red wine.
+The Romans had implanted throughout the empire the material benefits of their culture, the codification of laws, military discipline and training, building techniques, plumbing and clean water, heated flooring and fine Italian wine, literature, and two refined and advanced languages (Latin and Greek).
+All of this provided the material basis for the planting of the Faith.

-They had made a foothold in Britain, but the legionaries departed in 410, not to return, and the island had sunk back into barbarism.
-Irish missionaries such as Columbkille had made some advance in evangelizing the north of the island – Scotland and Northumbria, but the south remained largely unconverted.
+But the legionaries had departed in 410, not to return, and the island had sunk back into barbarism.
+Irish missionaries such as Columbkille made some advance in evangelizing the north of the island – Scotland and Northumbria – but the south remained largely unconverted.

-Gregory and Augustine wanted to offer the pagans all the supernatural goodness that would perfect what natural foundation they had: the Church’s creed, her moral code, and a structured prayer and liturgical life, not least the Holy Eucharist (which is ultimately why all the cathedrals were built, and which holds everything else together), all of which produced a human flourishing, in this life but, more importantly, in the next.
+Gregory and Augustine wanted to offer the pagans all the supernatural goodness that would perfect what natural foundation they had: the Church’s creed, her moral code, and a structured prayer and liturgical life, not least the Holy Eucharist (which is ultimately why all the cathedrals were built, and which holds everything else together).
+They were not dominating or ‘colonising’, but offering all that was good and true, necessary for human flourishing, in this life but, more importantly, in the next.

 Augustine and his band began their journey from Rome in 595, but soon became discouraged, with the difficulty of travel, and reports of the savagery of the barbaric Angles.
 Augustine returned to Rome, but was prompted by Pope Gregory to persevere, given further authority, so on they went, landing on the isle of Thanet in 597, whence they finally made their way to the ancient town of Canterbury, about 18 miles from the coast, then called by its original Latin name of Durovernum.